Microsoft Rural Airband Initiative

 Many OEMs and software developers have licensed EAS.
 Many of the world’s most widely used email clients adopt EAS to sync email and other data with top messaging servers.

-Contact us to learn more about how EAS can improve your next mobile device or tablet.Submit an inquiry
+Contact us to learn how EAS can improve your next mobile device or tablet.Submit an inquiry

-Built to handle the demands of today’s digital media, exFAT enables seamless file transfer and storage using permanent or removable media, regardless of device or operating system.Read Microsoft’s exFAT specification
+Built to handle the demands of today’s digital media, exFAT enables seamless file transfer and storage using permanent or removable media, regardless of device or operating system.Read our exFAT specification

 Consumers and businesses are creating ever-increasing amounts of high-quality photos, video, and other digital media.
 Once created, that media needs to be stored and shared across multiple platforms and products.
 Cloud technologies can facilitate the sharing process, but in many applications, there is no substitute for the convenience of removable storage.